Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 -   ParkingMonitorData: This class stores key parking monitor data.
-It receives configuration data from a file and stores attributes such as the ID, name, position, parking spots, and authentication credentials of the monitor.
+It receives configuration data from a file and stores attributes such as the Id, name, position, parking spots, and authentication credentials of the monitor.

 -   RestApiUtility: This class is essential for providing updates to the